Alibabade/Command-line-Youtube-Music-Channel-Scraper/README.md

        --update True

 Running this example, channels that already scraped and downloaded will be updated by re-scraping the information of channels, and downloading new videos.

+### Optional Flags

+Set "--rename_title" as True, then all video titles will be automatically reformed into the unified format described above.